freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/regular-expressions/match-a-literal-string-with-different-possibilities.md

 # --description--

-Utilizzando espressioni regolari come `/coding/`, puoi cercare il pattern `coding` in un'altra stringa.
+Using regexes like `/coding/`, you can look for the pattern `coding` in another string.

 Questo è utile per cercare singole stringhe, ma è limitato a un solo pattern. È possibile cercare più pattern utilizzando l'operatore `alternation` o `OR`: `|`.